Soypete/Production-Go-Examples/README.md

 ### Solutions

 There are examples of solutions for each exercise in the internal solutions directory.
-They are not the only possible solutions to the exercises but are references that can be used in you get stuck.
+They are not the only possible solutions to the exercises but are references that can be used if you get stuck.